transformationflow/transformationflow.github.io/docs/documentation/style-guide.md

 ---
 !!!
 Warning "DEPRECATED"
     Note that this site is now deprecated and will be removed shortly.
-The latest information and documentation on the framekwork and `flowfunctions` library can be found at our new site [flowfunctions.io](https://flowfunctions.io).
+The latest information and documentation on the `flowfunctions` library and framework can be found at the [flowfunctions.io](https://flowfunctions.io) site.
 ---

 These guidelines are consistently applied when we build data transformation flows, and serve a few purposes:

 - **Consistency** across transformation flows